Brumov-Bylnice

 Brumov-Bylnice ([ˈbrumov ˈbɪlɲɪtsɛ]) is a town in Zlín District in the Zlín Region of the Czech Republic.
-It has about 5,500 inhabitants.
-The centre of the town is historically significant and is protected by law as urban monument zone.
+It has about 5,400 inhabitants.
 The historic centre of Brumov and the workers' colony are well preserved and are protected by law as two urban monument zones.

-Administrative parts
+Administrative division

-Brumov-Bylnice is made up of town parts of Brumov and Bylnice, and of villages of Sidonie and Svatý Štěpán.
+Brumov-Bylnice consists of four municipal parts (in brackets population according to the 2021 census):